-John Bel Edwards became the first Democratic governor to sign a heartbeat bill into law this session.
-The bill, like many others, bans abortion after a heartbeat is detected, except in the case of a medical emergency or necessity.
+John Bel Edwards became the first Democratic governor to sign a heartbeat bill into law in 2019.
+The law, like many others, bans abortion after a heartbeat is detected, except in the case of a medical emergency or necessity.
 Status: Passed and signed into law.
-The Fifth Circuit Court of Appeals is considering a similar case filed in Mississippi.
-Meanwhile, the U.S. Supreme Court in October agreed to hear a challenge to a state law that requires doctors who perform abortions to have admitting privileges at nearby hospitals.
-Opponents say the law has left Louisiana with just one doctor in a single clinic who can legally perform abortions.
-In 2016, the court struck down a nearly identical measure passed by the Texas Legislature.
+The Fifth Circuit Court of Appeals has temporarily blocked a similar law in Mississippi.
+The U.S. Supreme Court in late June 2020 struck down a Louisiana law that required doctors who perform abortions to maintain admitting privileges at nearby hospitals.
+The highly anticipated decision marked a major blow for anti-abortion activists who had hoped a newly formed conservative majority on the bench would use the case to begin tearing away at Roe v.
+Wade.
+Chief Justice John Roberts joined the four liberal justices, however, endorsing precedent the court had established in 2016 when it struck down a similar measure passed by the Texas Legislature.

 Lawmakers introduced a measure to allow physician assistants and advanced practice registered nurses to perform abortions.
 Status: Passed and signed into law.

 Maryland was another of the 17 states that introduced a heartbeat bill in this session.
 The law would have banned all non-medically necessary abortions after a fetal heartbeat has been detected.
 Status: Died in committee.

 Massachusetts (In session until Dec.
 31)